The original teen fashion rebel of the post-war era, the “Teddy Boy” paved the path of rebellion for all hooligans to come.

 This new prosperity allowed adolescents to do something they had never done before: engage in a carefree lifestyle called the teenage years.

-Originating in the early 50s from the streets of London, the Teds were working-class youths looking for an identity, and they found it through a preference for romantic Edwardian dressing. (“Teddy” being a nickname for Edward).
+Originating in the early 50s on the streets of Elephant and Castle in South London (the first and toughest Teddy Boy gang was “the Elephant Mob”), the Teds were working-class youths looking for an identity, and they found it through a preference for romantic Edwardian dressing. (“Teddy” being a nickname for Edward).

 The Edwardian look was one of dapper refinement, featuring slim coats with velvet trim and the impeccable tailoring preferred by upper-class gentlemen.
 The Teds built their own characteristic look by mixing the Edwardian style with American Western and rock and roll looks.